johnfmorton/craft-entry-editor-links/README.md

 # Entry Editor Link Plugin

-This is a plugin for Craft CMS, version 4.
-It helps make front-end entry edit links for your entry authors compatible with statically cached sites.
+This is a plugin for Craft CMS, version 4 or version 5.
+It helps make front-end entry edit links for your entry authors.
+It's design to work well with statically cached sites, like those using FastCGI Cache.
+See the [Overview](#overview) section below for more information.

 Here's an example of how my blog looks to me when I'm logged into the site.
 I can click the pencil icon to edit the entry in the control panel.